pr-suresh/RecipeRecommender/README.md

 ### Algorithms

 NLP
-While pre-processing the data, I removed all digits and punctuation, astop words, including some custom stop words (fresh, chopped, frozen etc).
+While pre-processing the data, I removed all digits and punctuation, as stop words, including some custom stop words (fresh, chopped, frozen etc).
 I also created a custom tokenizer to merge the ingredients(rather than creating n-grams) like Olive oil into Olive_oil, and to lemmatize all other tokens.
 I tried both CountVectorizer and TF-IDF Vectorizer with NMF and LDA.

 ### Topic Modeling
 LDA is used for topic modeling and the final model has 20 topics.